AdguardTeam/PopupBlocker/README.md

 ## Options page

-From userscript version 2.5.0 and higher, you can manage a list of whitelisted domains and silenced domain on a dedicated [options page](https://popupblocker.adguard.com/options.html).
+From userscript version 2.5.0 and higher, you can manage a list of allowlisted domains and silenced domain on a dedicated [options page](https://popupblocker.adguard.com/options.html).

 ## Reporting a bug